 What are biodegradable polymers in cosmetics?

-They are film formers and thickeners that microbes can break down into benign end products under defined conditions.
-Examples include pullulan, alginates, starch derivatives, cellulose ethers, chitosan, and certain biodegradable polyesters.
+They are film formers and thickeners that microorganisms can break down into benign end products under defined test conditions.
+Common examples include pullulan, alginates, starch derivatives, cellulose ethers, chitosan, and certain biodegradable polyesters such as PLA and PHA families (when validated).

 Yes.
-Blends of pullulan, cellulose, and starch deliver elegant spread, hold, and matte control.
-In addition, biodegradable polyesters can boost wear in SPF and color while remaining removable with gentle cleansers.
+Blends of pullulan, cellulose, and starch can deliver elegant spread, hold, and matte control.
+Additionally, validated biodegradable polyester modifiers can support wear in SPF and color while maintaining removability with gentle cleansers.

 Will switching increase costs?

 It depends on the system.
-However, you can offset raw material deltas by simplifying emulsifiers, reducing silicone content, and improving fill efficiency.
-Consequently, many teams land on cost parity at scale.
+However, many teams offset raw material deltas by optimizing thickener load, simplifying emulsifier stacks, reducing silicone dependence, and improving fill efficiency—often landing near cost parity at scale.

 learn more